 For a full primer on how blockchain, smart contracts, and the core technology work, read our What Is Blockchain? report.

 Money began pouring into the blockchain space in 2017, largely due to Initial Coin Offerings (ICOs), where companies would sell tokens attributed to their company.
-This included several healthcare companies.
+This included several healthcare organizations and companies.

 Cryptocurrency prices and ICO hype have since slowed dramatically.
 However, equity funding to blockchain companies is rising fast.

 On earnings calls, “blockchain” has skyrocketed in mentions, though rarely in the context of healthcare.
-Most healthcare companies that mention blockchain do so in a exploratory or pilot project capacity.
+Most healthcare companies that mention blockchain do so in an exploratory or pilot project capacity.

 Patents that mention “blockchain” or “distributed ledger” for healthcare applications have also begun to tick upward, as highlighted in this CBI platform patent search.
 IBM, Walmart, Bank of America, and several others are looking at different applications of blockchain across emergency response, compliance, and data-sharing agreements.